arocks-ai/kubernetes-projects/00-istio/BookInfo/README.md

 ```

 ### Telemetry - View the dashboard

+/addons directory has the required tools to monitor and view the microservices and their communication flows

+- prometheus - Monitoring the cluster like cpu, memory etc..
+- grafana - data visuvalization
+- tracing - tracing the requests between mutliple microservices
+- jaeger - visualisze the tracing
+- zipkin - another tool similar to jaeger (it is under addons/extras )
+- kiali - data visuvalization UI and setup for microservices communication

 ```
 # Install Kiali and the other addons and wait for them to be deployed.